Amos47/2400/Chapter7/Ch07_Basics.md

 Wise words.
 Simple elegance is the designer's goal.

 Here's something from the Nielson/Norman Group, the *de facto* experts in everything UI lately.
-It's a bit long for an *Interested?* but it's a really good read if you are interested in [minimalist interface design](http://bit.ly/1gzW6L0).
+It's a bit long for an *Interested?* but it's a really good read if you are <a class="underlined-link" href="http://bit.ly/1gzW6L0" target="_blank">Interested in minimalist interface design</a>.
 And you should be as it translates very well to creating compelling visual images for presentations.

 The desktop metaphor and the idea of iconic representation of tasks and the manipulation of things in the interface (such as files and folders and removable drives such as a USB) would not be workable in the absence of another of PARC's great initiatives: *Object-oriented Programming* (OOP).
 OOP describes *objects* (everything is an object including command buttons, file folders, printer icons, and all the way down to a single cell in a spreadsheet application) which can have *properties* (characteristics that describe them - for example a simple OK button has a width, height, position in the window in which it appears, a caption (what it says - such as 'OK already!' or 'Print') and a background colour, font, etc.), *events* (things that can happen to it over its lifespan - for a button, the most important is the *click* event) and finally and most importantly, *methods* or things it can accomplish given the occurrence of an event.
 Designers design the interface, set the properties and scope the events to which the object should respond.
 Programmers write the code that executes the methods when an event occurs to the object.
 This genre of programming is referred to as *object-oriented, event-driven programming*. <a class="underlined-link" href="http://bit.ly/1ThCJUY" target="_blank">Interested in OOP?</a>